Shay Mitchell: 2009–2015: Early work and Pretty Little Liars

 Mitchell began acting in 2009, making cameo appearances on the Canadian teen drama series Degrassi: The Next Generation and the police drama series Rookie Blue.
 Also in 2009, she appeared in the music video for "Hold My Hand" by Jamaican rapper Sean Paul.

 Mitchell was cast as Emily Fields in the Freeform series Pretty Little Liars, an adaptation of the book series of the same name.
 She initially auditioned for the character Spencer Hastings, for which she was rejected and the part was instead given to Troian Bellisario; thereafter she tried for Emily Fields and was cast in the role.
 On portraying Fields, she wrote: "I think for me, it's one of the best characters that I may ever play because of the [impact] she had on so many different people.
 So I'm very fortunate I was able to be the one to bring Emily to life."
 Pretty Little Liars opened to positive reviews, and obtained a cult following.
 Mitchell garnered widespread recognition and praise for her performance, with many lauding the characterization she applied to the role.
 She earned several accolades for her acting, including winning a Young Hollywood Award in 2011, earning a nomination for a People's Choice Award and receiving six nominations from the Teen Choice Awards.
 The role additionally established her as a sex symbol.
 In 2014, she was named the "Sexiest Women Alive" by Esquire magazine, and in 2015, she was included on the Maxim Hot 100 list.

 In 2010, Mitchell appeared in a four-episode arc on the Disney XD series Aaron Stone, as Irina Webber.
 In 2011, she signed a contract with Procter & Gamble to be the spokesperson for the Pantene Nature Fusion shampoo line.
 In the same year, Mitchell created a YouTube channel, where she is best known for her lifestyle-type videos.
-In 2012, Mitchell made a publicized cameo on the musical drama series Glee, where she drew comparisons to actress Naya Rivera.
 In this period, Mitchell frequently took on fewer roles to focus on Pretty Little Liars; these were mostly roles in short films.
 In 2015, Mitchell co-authored the young adult novel Bliss with Michaela Blaney, which is her writing debut.
 HelloGiggles reviewed the book, writing that "It's definitely a must-read, and we couldn't be more excited for Mitchell and Blaney."